• Home

 9 Tips on How to Relieve Foot Pain in Pregnancy

-1.Stay off Your Feet
+1. Stay off Your Feet

 Although walking is good for you and your baby, too much of it can cause significant foot pain.
 Try to stay off your feet when you are experiencing pain.
 Sometimes you will not feel any pain while you are walking.
 However you can be setting yourself up for major foot pain later.
 If you must walk take frequent breaks even if you do not feel discomfort.

-2.Wear the Right Shoes
+2. Wear the Right Shoes

 One of the reasons why I had so much foot pain during my second pregnancy was that I was wearing the wrong shoes.
 Unlike my first pregnancy with my daughter, my feet swelled from time to time while carrying my son.
 I switch out my cute little flats for some comfortable walking shoes.
 I also went a half size bigger and made sure they were wide.

-3.Tend to Swollen or Achy Feet
+3. Tend to Swollen or Achy Feet

 If you have achy and swollen feet make sure that you are tending to them as soon as possible.
 Not attending to your sore feet can make it worse and can develop into blisters and callouses on your feet.
 Soak your feet in warm water with Epsom salt.
 Having a foot tub will come in handy as most of them come with various attachments that can help relieve your achy feet.

-Getting a foot massage can help relieve foot pain in pregnancy.
+Getting a foot massage can help relieve foot pain during pregnancy.
 Ask your partner, family, or friend to give you a massage.
 This will help alleviate pain and increase the circulation in your feet.
 A good massage will also release endorphins which will also reduce the pain you are feeling.

 5.Exercise Your Feet